 Scheduling Future Court Dates

-The arraignment is also when future court dates, including preliminary hearings, pretrial conferences, or trial dates, are set.
+The Nevada arraignment is also when future court dates, including preliminary hearings, pretrial conferences, or trial dates, are set.

 - Preliminary Hearings: For felony cases, a preliminary hearing may be scheduled to determine if there is enough evidence to proceed to trial.